Upgrade your kitchen with these cabinet color ideas

 Upper and lower cabinets don’t need to match.
 For a lighter, airier feeling, do white kitchen cabinets on top and dark kitchen cabinets in a navy, black, or deep green on the bottom.
 Or commit to kitchen cabinet color schemes with darker hues on both the upper and lower cabinets.

-When choosing kitchen cabinet paint colors consider the light the room gets - or doesn’t.
+When choosing kitchen cabinet paint colors consider the light in your space.
 You want the colors to balance the space.
 So if the light is limited and cold, you want to use lighter, warmer colors.
 If the kitchen is flooded with natural light try a darker, moodier color.

 Brighten up your inbox